SAP/ssi-dim-middle-layer/docs/admin/iam/identity-access-management.md

-# Identity Access Management
+# Identity Access Management (IAM)

 ## Role concept

-The endpoints of the SSI Dim Middle Layer can only be used with an authenticated user.
-To be able to authorize the user, he needs to have the configured Audience which is set in the appsetting under `JWTBEAREROPTIONS__TOKENVALIDATIONPARAMETERS__VALIDAUDIENCE.
-The configured Audience **must** be added as a client in the idp.
+The endpoints of the SSI Dim Middle Layer can only be used with an authenticated and authorized user.
+To be able to authorize the (technical) user, he needs to have the configured audience which is set in the appsettings under `JWTBEAREROPTIONS__TOKENVALIDATIONPARAMETERS__VALIDAUDIENCE`.
+The configured audience **must** be added as a client in the IAM system.

-The following roles do exist and need to be exist in the Client that is configured as the valid audience:
+The following roles need to exist in the client that is configured as the valid audience and need to be assigned to the (technical) user:

 | Role | Endpoint |
 |-----------------------|------------------------------------------------------|